OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 ## **Legal and Translation**

 In order to avoid last minute blockers and significant disruptions to the feature, the **legal items need to be done as early in the feature process as possible**, either in design or as early into the development as possible.
 Similarly, translation is to be done concurrently with development.
-All items below **MUST** be completed before Beta or GA is requested.
+All items below **MUST** be completed before beta & GA is requested.

-### **Legal** (Complete before Feature Complete Date)
-- [ ] Changed or new open source libraries are cleared and approved, or N/A. (Legal Release Services/Cass Tucker/Release PM).

-### **Innovation** (Complete 1 week before Feature Complete Date)
+### **Innovation** (Complete 1 week before Beta & GA Feature Complete Date)
 - [ ] Consider whether any aspects of the feature may be patentable.
 If any identified, disclosures have been submitted.

+### **Legal** (Complete before Beta & GA Feature Complete Date)
+- [ ] Changed or new open source libraries are cleared and approved, or N/A. (Legal Release Services/Cass Tucker/Release PM).

-### **Translation** (Complete by Feature Complete Date)
+### **Translation** (Complete by Beta & GA Feature Complete Date)
 - [ ] PII (Program Integrated Information) updates are merged (i.e. all English strings due for translation have been delivered), or N/A.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -